wouterken/itsi/README.md

 ```
 itsi init
 ```
-to create a new configuration file and start tweaking. and
+to create a new `Itsi.rb` configuration file and start tweaking.

+Need help with the Itsi CLI?
 ```
 itsi --help
 ```
 to see some of the essential options.

 Prefer learning by doing?
-Make sure you have ruby-lsp installed, and then let the LSP show you the right set of configuration options available, right inside your editor.
+Make sure you have [ruby-lsp](https://shopify.github.io/ruby-lsp/) installed, and then let the LSP show you the right set of configuration options available inside `Itsi.rb`, from right inside your editor.

-Or just go straight to the documentation site to learn more!
+Or just go straight to the comprehensive documentation site to see it all!

 > https://itsi.fyi/